apache/trafficserver/doc/admin/http-proxy-caching.en.rst

 These settings are inappropriate when objects are uncacheable.
 In those cases, requests for an object effectively become serialized.
 The subsequent requests would await at least open_read_retry_time milliseconds before being proxies to the origin.

-Similarly, this setting should be used in conjunction with Read While Write for big (those that take longer than (max_open_read_retries x open_read_retry_time) milliseconds to transfer) cacheable objects.
-Without the read-while-write settings enabled, while the initial fetch is ongoing, not only would subsequent requests be delayed by the maximum time, but also, those requests would result in another request to the origin server.
+Similarly, this setting should be used in conjunction with Read While Writer for big (those that take longer than (max_open_read_retries x open_read_retry_time) milliseconds to transfer) cacheable objects.
+Without the read-while-writer settings enabled, while the initial fetch is ongoing, not only would subsequent requests be delayed by the maximum time, but also, those requests would result in another request to the origin server.

 Since ATS now supports setting these settings per-request or remap rule, you can configure this to be suitable for your setup much more easily.